mcarans/hdx-scraper-geonode/README.md

 here: <http://ocha-dap.github.io/hdx-scraper-geonode/>.
 The code for the library is here: <https://github.com/ocha-dap/hdx-scraper-geonode>.

+## Breaking Changes

+1.4.0 supports only Python 3.6 and later

 ## GeoNodeToHDX Class

 You should create an object of the GeoNodeToHDX class: